EBIBioSamples/bioschemas_marref_demo/Readme.md

 ```

 # Start/stop single containers
-If you don't need all the containers at the same time, or you need to stop only one of the containers, you can use directly `docker-compose` syntax.
+If you don't need all the containers at the same time, or you need to stop only one of the containers, you can use directly `docker-compose` syntax, e.g.
 ```bash
 # Start mar-ref-site
 docker-compose up -d mar-ref-site